EuroProofNet/europroofnet.github.io/_pages/WEPN/2023/meeting.md

 Funding application form: [apply here](https://forms.gle/PqpdGkjyWsCkfAV18).

-Note that it is possible to arrive a few days before and leave a few days after the workshop but a maximum of 2.4 daily allowances will be reimbursed.
+Note that it is possible to arrive a few days before and leave a few days after the workshop (for instance in case you want to also attend ITP 2023) but a maximum of 2.4 daily allowances will be reimbursed.

 Please contact Anja Petković Komel and Sandra Alves if you have any problem during the application for funding process, including reluctance to use google forms.